wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-guestos-retirement-policy.md

 **What if my web application requires deeper integration with the OS?**

 If your web application architecture requires deeper dependency on the underlying operating system, use platform supported capabilities such as "[Startup Tasks](https://msdn.microsoft.com/zh-cn/library/azure/gg456327.aspx)" or other extensibility mechanisms which may exist in the future.
-Alternatively, you can also use [Azure Virtual Machines](http://azure.microsoft.com/documentation/scenarios/virtual-machines/) (IaaS <!-- deleted by customization – --><!-- keep by customization: begin --> � <!-- keep by customization: end --> Infrastructure as a Service), where you are responsible for maintaining the underlying operating system.
+Alternatively, you can also use [Azure Virtual Machines](http://azure.microsoft.com/documentation/scenarios/virtual-machines/) (IaaS 鈥?
+Infrastructure as a Service), where you are responsible for maintaining the underlying operating system.

 ## Next steps
 Review the latest [Guest OS releases](/documentation/articles/cloud-services-guestos-update-matrix).